The Dream (Hold On to Your Dream): Background

-In March 1983, Casablanca Records released the first single from the soundtrack to the upcoming Paramount Pictures film Flashdance, the story of a young woman who works as a welder and nightclub performer and dreams of becoming a ballerina.
+In March 1983, Casablanca Records released the first single from the soundtrack to the upcoming Paramount Pictures film Flashdance, the story of Alex Owens (Jennifer Beals), a young woman who works as a welder and nightclub performer and dreams of becoming a ballerina.
 The music for that song, "Flashdance...
 What a Feeling", was written by the composer of the score for the film, Giorgio Moroder, and Irene Cara, who performed the song, wrote the lyrics with Keith Forsey.
 Their collaboration spent six weeks at number one on the Billboard Hot 100, and Moroder and Cara together completed two more projects in 1983 that were initially separate: Cara's next album, What a Feelin', and a song for the soundtrack of the film D.C.
 Cab titled "The Dream (Hold On to Your Dream)".
 Moroder also composed the score for that film and produced the soundtrack album.
 He wrote the music for the song, and Cara again sang and co-wrote the lyrics.
 She also made a cameo appearance in the film as herself.

 D.C.
 Cab told the story of a taxi service in the nation's capital.
 The film's producer, Topper Carew, who is also credited for its story and screenplay, explained the connection between Cara's song and the characters he created: "The story is basically about a bunch of guys who really don't have it together and how by the film's end they turn themselves around.
 That's the dream."
-One of the underdog cabbies was played by Mr. T., whose new television show The A-Team was a top ten hit in the Nielsen ratings, and the film's distributor, Universal Pictures, wanted to take advantage of his popularity by moving the film's release up from the April 1984 slot that had been planned to December 16, 1983.
+Samson, one of the underdog cabbies was played by Mr. T., whose new television show The A-Team was a top ten hit in the Nielsen ratings, and the film's distributor, Universal Pictures, wanted to take advantage of his popularity by moving the film's release up from the April 1984 slot that had been planned to December 16, 1983.
 The loss of those four months that had been available for publicizing the film disrupted the plans that the studio had to market it using members of the cast.
 The movie opened in ninth place in its first weekend of release and earned a total of $16 million over the course of its theatrical run.